 4. Measuring Social Media Metrics

-There was a time when content marketers would post on a social media platform and simply check their likes, favourites, and clicks.
+There was a time when marketers would post on a social media platform and simply check their likes, favourites, and clicks.
 These vanity metrics, as they are known, provide little useful data.
 In order for you to get your money’s worth out of your social media marketing, be sure to look for metrics describing:

 - Shares across multiple channels